grisuno/LazyOwn/COMMANDS.md

 The function performs the following steps:

 1. Retrieves the values for `lhost`, `rhost`, and `device` from `self.params`.
-2. Validates that `lhost`, `rhost`, and `device` parameters are set.
+2. Validates that `lhost`, `rhost`, and `device` parameters are assign.
 3. Constructs the command to run the `lazyarpspoofing.py` script with the specified arguments.
 4. Executes the command.

 :param lhost: The local host IP address to spoof.
-Must be set in `self.params`.
+Must be assign in `self.params`.
 :type lhost: str
 :param rhost: The remote host IP address to spoof.
-Must be set in `self.params`.
+Must be assign in `self.params`.
 :type rhost: str
 :param device: The network interface to use for ARP spoofing.
-Must be set in `self.params`.
+Must be assign in `self.params`.
 :type device: str

 :returns: None

 Manual execution:
-1. Ensure that `lhost`, `rhost`, and `device` are set in `self.params`.
+1. Ensure that `lhost`, `rhost`, and `device` are assign in `self.params`.
 2. Run the script `modules/lazyarpspoofing.py` with the appropriate arguments.

 Dependencies: